SofaDefrost/SoftRobots/docs/tutorials/FirstSteps/firststeps-tuto.md

 - Understand the necessity for a collision management model

 Both the Cube and the Floor objects used in Step 2 are actually built-in objects called *prefabs*.
 In the following steps, a deeper insight into Sofa's object modeling is provided.
 The next two steps aim at receating the *prefab* Cube used in Step 2.
 (For a more dynamic scene, the Floor prefab is still present.)
+The child node Cube is defined with the function `node.createChild()`.
 First of all, a mechanical model of the object is built.
 For the purpose of simulation, the object is discretized in space: it is divided into small volumes connected together by points (called nodes).
 The aim of the simulation is to compute, at each time step, the next position and velocity of each of these nodes, based on the forces they are subjected to.
 Each of these points represents a degree of freedom (DOF) of the object.
 All the positions and velocities of these points are stored in what is called the *MechanicalObject*.